Kopano-dev/kustomer/docs/kopano-licenses.md

 **groupware** claims.

-If the current usage is not covered by the active license claim set, the server status is also made available to MAPI clients.
+If the current usage is not covered by the active license claim set, the server status is also made available to MAPI clients as non-zero value if the server's license is not valid or overused.

-Kopano-webapp shows a warning to all connected users if the server status is not zero.
-Furthermore, If the active license claim has the `payperuse` claim set to true, kopano-webapp still defers to the license status reported by kopano-server.
+Kopano-webapp shows a warning to all connected users if it cannot find a **groupware** license in its active license claim set or if server reported status is non-zero.

-If `payperuse` is not set, kopano-webapp requires a **groupware** license in the active claim set in addition to the other checks to avoid the warning to appear to users.
+If the active license claim has the `payperuse` claim set to true, the warning message normally displayed by kopano-webapp is not shown.

 The **groupware** claim `max-shared` is currently ignored.